EpistasisLab/gecco2017-new-benchmarking-standards/README.md

 ### Call for Papers

 The focus of this workshop is to highlight promising, new standards for benchmarking practices in evolutionary computation research.
+As such, we are soliciting papers that focus on the following topics:

+* TBD

 ### Important Dates